DizkoDan/cyberjunx-chirpy-test/_posts/2010-06-19-woo-kix-is-about-to-hit-the-s.md

 ---
 id: 1172
 title: 'Woo!
-Kix is about to hit the s...'
+Kix is about to hit the s'
 date: '2010-06-19T16:44:01-04:00'
 author: DizkoDan
 layout: post